 Water fill slow

-This step-by-step repair guide walks you through fixing water fill slow on your Amana NTW4516FW (Top Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+Let’s dive into this step-by-step guide to tackle the slow water fill issue on your Amana NTW4516FW (Top Load).
+With the right tools and parts, most homeowners can wrap up this repair in just 1–2 hours, saving some cash and avoiding a service call.

 Part of our Top 20 Washing machine Models & Common Repair Issues Guide.
 Browse all washing machine repair guides for related models and issues.

-The following symptoms indicate your Amana NTW4516FW is experiencing a slow water fill issue.
+Here are some symptoms that indicate your Amana NTW4516FW is facing a slow water fill issue:

 - The washer takes longer than 5–7 minutes to fill before the cycle begins